Karl Jaspers Forum, Target Article 16, 16 March 1999

 may help some people to overcome the stress and regain

-self-control, to consciously act however, they may be
+self-control, to consciously act; with all that, they may be

 harmful if exercised with excessive devotion, in an

-uncritical way: this is like driving a nail into a
+uncritical way: this is much like driving a nail into a

 Conscious behavior implies concentration, but not